fdietz/vue_components_book_manuscript/5-headless-components.md

 I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-5/example-2)

 The component is now solely defined via Javascript containing the business logic.
 No template used at all.
 Nice!

+You can read up some more details in the [Vue.js Guide](https://vuejs.org/v2/guide/render-function.html#Slots).

 Let's see how far we can go with our `Toggle` component and if we can make it even more flexible.